-Usher's ABC song from Sesame Street is one everyone can get up and move to - my favourite way to spend group time.
+Usher's ABC song from Sesame Street is one everyone can get up and move to.
+It's definitely one of my favourites way to spend group time.

 Days of the Week - maybe it's because I watched the Addams Family as a child but I love this version of how to learn the days of the week.

 Of course you could use these songs any time of the year.
 They're the perfect way to ensure that everyone is up and moving!

 Other posts you might find useful for creating a successful circle time:

 Teaching 2 and 3 Year Olds Action Songs or Creating Circle Time